Military Might, Match Performance: Sig Sauer’s XFIVE Legion 9mm

 Is it the lightest?
 Not by a long shot.
 If I can find a gripe, it’s weight.
 I would love to see it a tad lighter, but I also understand the benefit of a heavier, well-balanced system, especially for competition.
 To that end, if I was looking at compromising on any element of fit, form, or function, including shootability considerations like balance or muzzle flip, I’d boldly suggest that lightening it up might be counterproductive—“why fix it if it ain’t broke” comes to mind.

 Honestly, even as a writer, sometimes it’s tough to come up with the right word(s) to best define a shooting experience.
-As it relates to the Sig Sauer P320 XFIVE Legion 9mm, the only all-encompassing word I can come up with is exquisite; in fact, experiences like that of the XFIVE Legion remind me why I absolutely love my work.
+As final thoughts to my Sig Sauer XFive Legion 9mm review, the only all-encompassing word I can come up with is exquisite; in fact, experiences like that of the XFIVE Legion remind me why I absolutely love my work.

 See more products at SigSauer.com